refena/refena/refena/doc/riverpod.md

 as only the last one will be used for the rebuild condition.
 Instead, you should use *Records* to combine multiple values.

-Don't worry, Refena will print a warning message if you do this.

 ```dart
 Widget build(BuildContext context) {
   final (themeMode, locale) = context.watch(settingsProvider.select((settings) {